fanteastick/quartz-test/content/thoughts/Good habits around electronics.md

 > In summary, Waymo batteries—like most large lithium-ion batteries in modern EVs—are dangerous when on fire, presenting unique and heightened risks to safety compared to traditional vehicle fires.

 Puffed up batteries are bad and dangerous - don't electrocute yourself!!! [spicypillows](https://www.reddit.com/r/spicypillows/)

+Portable power banks - if you're not going to use one for a long time, you should ideally leave it at half charge.